 Jayson Nix Contract Information:

-Signed with the Pirates in August of 2014.
+Signed a minor league deal with the Orioles in February of 2015.

 To instantly reveal our fantasy analysis of every player – including Jayson Nix – simply subscribe now.

 |2014 (Multiple Teams)||31||MAJ||PHI/PIT/KC||41||90||83||2||10||1||0||0||1||4||1||2||3||28||1||1||2||.120||.169||.157||.325|

 |Career (View All)||466||1,464||1,305||143||277||95||55||2||38||130||36||11||108||371||19||9||23||.212||.282||.345||.627|